GDPR Compliance in the U.S.: What to Know

 Achieve compliance with one of the world’s most comprehensive data privacy laws

 For a long time, California has been a leader in making sure its citizens’ privacy is protected.
-In the early days of the modern Internet, it was California that led the charge in making sure websites didn’t deceive visitors or otherwise use deceptive practices by collecting data without a privacy notice.
-Today, it is California, too — with the California Privacy Rights Act (CPRA) building on the California Consumer Privacy Act (CCPA) — that is leading the way in making sure consumers have control over how businesses collect and share their personal data.
+In the early days of the modern internet, California’s privacy policy law led the charge in making sure websites didn’t deceive visitors or otherwise use deceptive practices by collecting data without a privacy notice.
+Today, it is California again—with the California Privacy Rights Act (CPRA) building on the California Consumer Privacy Act (CCPA)—that is leading the way in making sure consumers have control over how businesses collect and share their personal data.

-As more states — like Virginia, Connecticut, Colorado, and Nevada — join California in implementing comprehensive privacy legislation, it is vital to understand the requirements of California’s privacy regime.
-Not only will it allow you to continue to access what amounts to the world’s 5th largest economy, but it will also put you in good standing with the rest of the U.S. states and get you in good shape for complying with stricter global privacy laws, like the EU’s GDPR or China’s PIPL.
+As more states—like Virginia, Colorado, Iowa, and more—join California in implementing comprehensive privacy legislation, it is vital to understand the requirements of California data privacy law.
+Not only will it allow you to continue to access what amounts to the world’s fifth largest economy, but it will also put you in good standing with the rest of the U.S. state privacy laws and prepare you for compliance with stricter global privacy laws, like the EU’s GDPR or China’s PIPL.

 In this blog, we’ll take a look at: